stev-dk/gem-catcher/readme.md

 Learn 2D Game Development: Godot 4.3+ & C# from Scratch.

 TODO
 - A lot of refactoring...
+Cleaning up public and local variables
+- Clean up UI.
+Add a font style and text size and better padding.
 - Adjust hitboxen to better resemble the collectible sprite
 - Persist highscore from current session, and perhaps persist highscore from previous sessions in a file.